adrianneds/studentorg-management-system/README.md

 It allows both organizations and its members to manage memberships, fees, and organization details.
 Members can also have multiple organizations.

 ## Database Configuration
 The database definition language statements can be found in: `database\dbconfig.sql`
+Queries for SELECT, INSERT, UPDATE, and DELETE are in orgController.js and memberController.js

 ## Tech Stack
 - Frontend: Svelte